mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 exampleFunction(1, 2, 3); // Logs [1, 2, 3]
 ```

-At first glance, `arguments` looks suspiciously like an array, but it isn't and—more importantly—it does not inherit from `Array.prototype`.
+At first glance, `arguments` looks suspiciously like an array, but it isn't and — more importantly — it does not inherit from `Array.prototype`.

 ```js
 console.log(arguments.forEach); // undefined